datA2Z/All-about-data-science-and-AI/readme.md

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at abc@gmail.com.
+If you liked work we had done and want to have a conversation with me about the portfolio, work opportunities, or collaboration, Kindly share your details at up.rupesh@gmail.com